A Dynamical Central Limit Theorem for Shallow Neural Networks: Acknowledgements

 \section{Acknowledgements}

-This work benefited from discussions with Lenaic Chizat and Carles Domingo-Enrich.
+This work benefited from discussions with Lenaic Chizat and Carles Domingo-Enrich, and the authors sincerely thank Jiaheng Chen for pointing out an error in Theorem \ref{thm:long_time_unreg} in the previous version of this manuscript.
 Z.C. acknowledges support from the Henry MacCraken Fellowship.
 G.M.R. acknowledges support from the James S. McDonnell Foundation.
 J.B. acknowledges support from the Alfred P. Sloan Foundation, NSF RI-1816753, NSF CAREER CIF 1845360, and the Institute for Advanced Study.
 E. V.-E. acknowledges support from the National Science Foundation (NSF) Materials Research Science and Engineering Center Program Grant No. DMR-1420073, and from NSF Grant No. DMS-1522767.

 {